great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

                 )

-        4. Check your data
+        3. Check your data

-            You can check that the first few lines of your batch are what you expect by running:
+            You can check that the first few lines of your Batch are what you expect by running:

             .. code-block:: python